Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

 \subsection{Deep learning for ancient artifact repair}

 Here we overcome the challenges of fragmented bamboo slip rejoining through physics-driven deep learning.
 Our approach integrates principles from the physics of fracture with deep neural networks, enabling automated matching of fragmented pieces without relying on manually labeled training data.
-Deep learning has been successfully used in restoring and attributing ancient texts~\cite{assael2022restoring} empowered by large labeled dataset.
-While recent years have also seen significant progress in fragmented cultural relic restoration~\cite{bickler2021machine} with labeled data - from oracle bone reconstruction~\cite{meng2018recognition, zhang2021deep, meng2018recognition, zhang2022data} to manuscript fragment matching~\cite{zheng2024reunion} - most existing approaches rely on traditional computer vision techniques and struggle with complex degradation patterns~\cite{li2014investigation}.
+Deep learning~\cite{lecun2015deep} has been successfully used in restoring and attributing ancient texts~\cite{assael2022restoring} empowered by large training datasets.
+Beyond cultural heritage applications, deep learning has also demonstrated remarkable success across diverse scientific domains~\cite{silver2017mastering, senior2020improved, jumper2021highly, dafoe2021cooperative, merchant2023scaling, lu2024multimodal, bodnar2025foundation}.
+While recent years have also seen significant progress in fragmented cultural relic restoration~\cite{bickler2021machine} with labeled data - from oracle bone reconstruction~\cite{meng2018recognition, zhang2022data} to manuscript fragment matching~\cite{zhu2007globally, zheng2024reunion} - most existing approaches rely on traditional computer vision techniques and struggle with complex degradation patterns~\cite{li2014investigation}.
 Some works have attempted to use generative models for cultural heritage restoration~\cite{zhang2022data}.
 While achieving promising results, these methods are constrained by the scarcity of training data and often fail to capture the intricate physical properties of ancient materials~\cite{eslami2020review,hou2018novel}.